Telecominfraproject/wlan-cloud-ucentral-deploy/chart/README.md

-# ucentralgw
+# openwifi

-This Helm chart helps to deploy uCentral with all required dependencies to the Kubernetes clusters.
+This Helm chart helps to deploy OpenWIFI Cloud SDK with all required dependencies to the Kubernetes clusters.
 Purpose of this chart is to setup correct connections between other microservices and other dependencies with correct Values and other charts as dependencies in [chart definition](Chart.yaml)

 ## TL;DR;